Generic Name: ticagrelor (tye KA grel or)

 You should not use Brilinta if you have severe liver disease, any active bleeding (including a bleeding stomach ulcer), or a history of bleeding in the brain.
 Do not use this medicine just before heart bypass surgery (coronary artery bypass graft, or CABG).

-You may need to stop using Brilinta for at least 5 days before having surgery or dental work, to prevent excessive bleeding.
+You may need to stop using Brilinta for a short time before having surgery or dental work, to prevent excessive bleeding.
 Do not stop taking Brilinta without first talking to your doctor, even if you have signs of bleeding.
 Stopping this medicine may increase your risk of a heart attack or stroke.

 Brilinta may cause you to bleed more easily, which can be severe or life-threatening.
 Avoid activities that may increase your risk of bleeding or injury.